chiragsharma2121/Hospital-Cost-Optimization-using-Activity-Based-Costing-ABC-/README.md

-# Hospital-Cost-Optimization-using-Activity-Based-Costing-ABC-
-Problem Statement
+# Problem Statement

 Hospitals often struggle with unclear cost structures, leading to inefficient resource allocation and rising operational costs.

 This project aims to identify:

-Which hospital services are most expensive
+- Which hospital services are most expensive
-What drives these costs
+- What drives these costs
-Where efficiency improvements can be made
+- Where efficiency improvements can be made

+---

-Objective
+# Objective

-To apply Activity-Based Costing (ABC) to accurately allocate costs across hospital services and uncover actionable insights for cost optimization.
+To apply **Activity-Based Costing (ABC)** to accurately allocate costs across hospital services and uncover actionable insights for cost optimization.

+---
 Approach
 1. Cost Structure Breakdown
 Total hospital cost: ₹13.9 Cr